FIND YOUR PATH TO COMPASSION

 Description Description

 Can you sometimes be a little judgemental?
-In Find Your Path to Compassion, psychotherapist Sally Warren explores the transformative power of kindness – towards both yourself and others – and offers practical tools to cultivate a compassionate mindset.
+Discover the transformative power of kindness – towards both yourself and others – and learn practical tools to cultivate a compassionate mindset in Find Your Path to Compassion.

-This book examines the barriers to compassion, such as judgment and self-criticism, and provides strategies to overcome them.
-Through mindfulness practices, reflective exercises,and compassionate communication techniques, Warren guides readers in developing a deeper sense of empathy and understanding.
+Psychotherapist, Sally Warren, examines the barriers to compassion, such as judgment and self-criticism, and provides strategies to overcome them.
+Through mindfulness practices, reflective exercises and compassionate communication techniques, Warren guides you to develop a deeper sense of empathy and understanding.

 Included are: